4 stupid fights lost because of racism

 Yeah, they died.

-Well, the Italians mostly died — but they didn’t have to.
-The Ethiopians not only had significantly more manpower, they weren’t exactly armed with spears either.
-They also had rifles.
+Well, the Italians mostly died—but they didn’t have to.
+The Ethiopians not only had significantly more manpower, but they weren’t exactly armed with spears either.
+They also had modern rifles.
 And cavalry.
-And more of everything on their home turf.
+And more of everything, all on their home turf.
 The Italian invasion was just a bad idea from the start.

-The Italians were pretty much annihilated at Adwa, with more than 10,000 killed, captured, or wounded.
-For Ethiopia, it guaranteed their independence from European meddling or subjugation, forcing Italy to recognize Ethiopia as such – at least, until Mussolini came to call with airplanes and chemical weapons.
+They didn’t just take high casualties at Adwa; the Italians saw two-thirds of their army killed, wounded, or captured.
+For Ethiopia, it guaranteed their independence from European meddling or subjugation, forcing Italy to recognize Ethiopia as such–at least, until Benito Mussolini came to call with airplanes and chemical weapons.

 Next time, don’t make your hats such big targets.

 At the turn of the 20th Century, Japan and Russia were in direct competition for dominance over Korea and Chinese Manchuria.
-Russia was expanding the Trans-Siberian Railway to reach its eastern shores, and did so through China, eventually expanding to the city of Port Arthur — which the Japanese thought they’d won in a previous war with China.
-Both Russia and Japan became convinced a war was coming.
+Russia was expanding the Trans-Siberian Railway to reach its eastern shores.
+It did so through China, eventually expanding to the city of Port Arthur, which the Japanese thought they’d won in a previous war with China.
+Both Russia and Japan became convinced that a war was coming.
 Because it was.

 “Wait, wait… I think we want to negotiate now.”

-When Japan attacks, they do it in a big way.
-They attacked the Russian Far East Fleet and bottled it up at Port Arthur, destroying it with land-based artillery.
+When Japan attacks, it does it in a big way (more on that later).
+It attacked the Russian Far East Fleet and bottled it up at Port Arthur, destroying it with land-based artillery.
 Japan then captured all of Korea in two months.
-They then moved into Manchuria as the Russians fell back, waiting for land reinforcements via the Trans-Siberian Railway and the Russian Baltic Fleet, which pretty much had to circumnavigate the globe to get to the war.
+The Japanese then moved into Manchuria.
+The Russians fell back, waiting for land reinforcements via the Trans-Siberian Railway and the Russian Baltic Fleet, which pretty much had to circumnavigate the globe to get to the war.

 Russians retreating from Mukden.
 You’d think they’d be sprinting.